A Better Understanding of the Natural Resources in Dutchess County, NY

 New York State Environmental Conservation Law (ECL) Article 47 on County and Regional Environmental Management Councils mandates the Dutchess County Environmental Management Council (DCEMC) to maintain an accurate inventory of the natural resources of the County.
 A Natural Resources Inventory (NRI) was first prepared by the Dutchess County Department of Planning & Development (DCDPD) and the Dutchess County Environmental Management Council in 1985.
 A revised NRI for Dutchess County was prepared in 2010 through a collaborative effort that included the Dutchess County Department of Planning & Development, Dutchess County Environmental Management Council (EMC), Cornell Cooperative Extension Dutchess County (CCEDC), Vassar College, and the Cary Institute of Ecosystem Studies.

-This 2023 iteration of the Dutchess County natural resources inventory serves as an update to the detailed 2010 NRI.
-Created in collaboration with the Dutchess County Department of Planning & Development (the lead agency for the project), Dutchess County Office of Central Information Services (OCIS), Cornell Cooperative Extension Dutchess County, and the Dutchess County Environmental Management Council, this version of the NRI is intended to update important data, images, figures, and tables to incorporate new information collected since the 2010 NRI was produced.
+This 2023 iteration of the Dutchess County natural resources inventory is an update largely built off of the detailed 2010 NRI.
+Created in collaboration with the Dutchess County Department of Planning & Development (the lead agency for the project), Dutchess County Office of Central Information Services (OCIS), Cornell Cooperative Extension Dutchess County, and the Dutchess County Environmental Management Council, this version of the NRI includes updated important data, images, figures, and tables to incorporate new information collected since the 2010 NRI was produced.
 In addition to the primary project contributors above, Dutchess County would like to also thank the local experts and scientists from Hudsonia, Cary Institute of Ecosystem Studies, and the Dutchess Land Conservancy (DLC) for participating in this project.

 This project has been funded in part by a grant from the New York State Environmental Protection Fund through the Hudson River Estuary Program of the New York State Department of Environmental Conservation.